keivanipchihagh/Intro-to-ML-and-Data-Science/README.md

 # intro_to_machinelearning
-This repository is for project examples takeden from "Nature Of Code" cahpter 6 - 10.<br />
+This repository is for project examples taken from "Nature Of Code" cahpter 6 - 10.<br />
 Introduced topics:
 - Evolution of Code
 - Ecosystem Simulation